Sven Nys: Becoming elite

 In the elite class he won the Superprestige competition and came third in the national championships.
 The next season, he won the Superprestige again, ended the World Cup as leader and became Belgian champion.
 This made him favourite for the 2000 world championship.
 But his Rabobank management told him not to beat his teammate, the Dutchman Richard Groenendaal.
 Groenendaal sprinted away from the start and Nys was forced to hold back and not help another Belgian, Mario De Clercq, chase him.
-Groenendaal won and Nys, who came third, was criticised in Belgium for choosing team over country.
+Groenendaal won and Nys, who came third, was heavily criticised in Belgium for choosing team over country.
 The Royal Belgian Cycling League demanded an explanation.
 It became more forgiving but the head coach, Erik De Vlaeminck, remained unconvinced.

 Nys blamed an injury for not winning a season-long competition or championship in 2000–2001.
 A year later he won the World Cup and the Superprestige again.
 In the world championships that year he came third after being outsprinted by De Clercq and Tom Vannoppen.
 The following season Nys won the Superprestige for the fourth time as well as the Gazet van Antwerpen trophy for a first time.
 He became Belgian champion again, but Wellens won the world championship and the World Cup.

 Wellens dominated 2003–2004.
 Nys' chance for the World Cup ended when other Belgians sprinted past him, taking points.
 Nys was angry that his countrymen had allowed Groenendaal, a Dutchman, to win the World Cup rather than him.
 That evening Nys decided from then on to ride for himself.